Life after Pep

 Renier left Pep officially in March 1982 while remaining on the Board of Pep and in close contact with Christo Wiese.
 As he walked away from the Pep headquarters for the last time on 28 February 1982, for first time in more than 30 years he finally had time on his hands to pursue those interests beyond business for which he never had time.

 The first project that he wanted to finish was his new house in Vygeboom, Durbanville, something which has been on the drawing boards for many years and was finally completed in 1983.
 The house was built on a large five hectares property which Renier acquired piece by piece since 1974.
-It was a three level house with eight bedrooms, 10 bathrooms, space for five offices, a wine cellar, a pool and tennis court.
-The garden was filled with hundreds of large trees, a vineyard and an orchard with almond, orange, lemon, peach, apricot and fig trees.
-The house and office had a permanent staff of four to six.
-He also fulfilled a long-standing dream to own a Rolls Royce and bought the Silver Spur version in 1983.

-They obtain residency in Switzerland and rented an apartment in the Swiss ski-resort of Andermatt, about two hours south of Zurich.
+They obtained residency in Switzerland and rented an apartment in the Swiss ski-resort of Andermatt, about two hours south of Zurich.
 They actually spend little time in Switzerland, preferring the warmer climate of Portugal.
-Although Renier and Alice retained their residency in Switzerland for several years, they received residency and citizenship in Portugal and shared their time equally between Estoril in Portugal and Marlow in England from the late 1980s to 1995.
-The houses were furnished and he kept cars at both locations for use during his frequent visits.
+Although Renier and Alice retained their residency in Switzerland for several years, they received citizenship in Portugal and shared their time equally between Estoril in Portugal and Marlow in England from the late 1980s to 1995.
 He had a boat called ‘Ramkat’ which he left at its mooring in front of the house in Marlow on the river Thames.
-Apart from shaping his plans and strategy for an active return to the South Africa and to the business scene, Renier was actively involved in the trading money markets and bonds and building up his capital.
-He also used these years to build up a network of overseas contacts.
+Apart from shaping his plans and strategy for return to South Africa and to the

 As a gesture of appreciation of Renier’s role in the founding of the Foundation for Community Work and his role in opposing the apartheid policies of successive National Party governments, in 2008 Beulah Fredericks arranged for Renier to have a private meeting with Nelson Mandela.
 Renier traveled to Mandela's Johannesburg office, where he finally met a man his has admired for decades.
 According to Beulah, the former President greeted them in Afrikaans and offered them ‘tea or Cuban rum’ – the two men had an animated conversation for half-an-hour, with Renier expressing his admiration and thanks to Mandela for his sacrifices and conciliatory role followed by discussions about family, children and grandchildren.
-Above, see a YouTube video of Renier speaking about his philanthropic efforts after receiving the 2011 Inyathelo Award for Lifetime Philanthropy.
-See also inyathelo philanthropyawardees.